teor2345/privcount/doc/TorEvents.markdown

 https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt#n927

 ### DescriptorCreationTime
-The time that a descriptor was signed by the service.
-This is a unix epoch time (UTC) in seconds, to integer precision (no decimal places). (v2 only.)
+The time that a descriptor was created by the service (v2 only).
+Onion services round this value down to the nearest hour.

+This is a unix epoch time (UTC) in seconds, to integer precision (no decimal places).

 ### RequiresClientAuthFlag
 A numeric boolean flag (v2 only).